thedude42/packstack-multinode-vagrant/README.md

 In this event, re-running the script should resolve this issue and install the puppet and hiera packages.
 Just make sure to answer "N" to the question to overwrite the existing key since it does not need to be generated again.

-### Execute Packstack -> Fresh OpenStack Environment
+## Execute Packstack -> Fresh OpenStack Environment
-## No neutron networks, demo disabled.
+### No neutron networks, demo disabled.

     vagrant ssh controller -c /vagrant/02-cloud-provider-execute-packstack.sh

 ### Reconfigure VirtualBox

-In order to enable Internet access for OpenStack Nova instances, we need to change network interface #4 (eth3) on the network node to "NAT Network", preferably one we have already created.
+In VirtualBox on the "controller" node, select _settings_ and go to the _networking_ settings, and on the first network adapter settings open _port forwarding_.
+Forward some memorble port from the host address 127.0.0.1 to port 80 on the guest.
+At this point you should be able to access Horizon by the URL http://localhost:<memorable port>/dashboard.

 ## NOTE:
 # the following hasn't been tested but probably works to create the objects.
-# There are no cretions of provider:external networks in the folloing
+# There are no cretions of provider router:external networks in the following

 ### Cloud Admin - Create Projects (dev,tst,ops)